sflavelle/writing/Incompatible Time (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 "If you so much as lay a finger on 'er after everything she's done..." began the Conductor.

 Snatcher shook his head. "*No, this was her decision.
 She's... okay, look.
 This needs some explaining.
 Technically we've already met.
-Just, it hasn't happened yet, because-*"
+Just, it hasn't happened yet and never will, because that future-*"

 "Spare the essay, darlin'," Grooves cut in.
 "We're well aware of that lava castle and that red-hooded *monster*."